ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 If there are as many male employees as female employees, a full scan would be faster than an index scan.
 However, if there are many more male employees than female employees, an index scan would be faster than a full scan.
 If a column has only two different values, the query optimizer assumes that half of the rows contain each value and uses the cost-based approach to perform a full scan.

-Comparing the number of accesses in the queries below, the numbers of accesses are 20 and 4, respectively.
+Comparing the numbers of accesses in the queries below, the numbers of accesses are 20 and 4, respectively.

 <Query\> Select the employee numbers, names, and jobs of all female employees (use a full scan).